jiriteach/uos-dns/README.md

 ## Telegram Notifications

-The latest updated included Telegram notifications.
+The latest update includes support for Telegram notifications.
 Two environment variables are required for this to work.
 1. `telegramBotToken`
 2. `telegramChatId`